Hurence/logisland/logisland-docker/README.md

 with :
  - input-topics = the kafka input topic list
  - output-topics = the kafka output topic list
- - parser = the full class name of your log parser (ex: com.hurence.fdj.log.MyParser)
+ - com.hurence.logisland.logisland.parser = the full class name of your log com.hurence.logisland.logisland.parser (ex: com.hurence.fdj.log.MyParser)
  - batch-duration = window time (in milliseconds) for micro batch (default: 2000)
  - block-interval = window time (in milliseconds) for determining the number of partitions per batch (default: 350)
  - max-rate-per-partition = maximum rate (in messages per second) at which each Kafka partition will be read (default: unlimited)